abossard/spring-petclinic/workshop/README.md

 - Ensure the sorting parameter is correctly passed from the UI to the controller.
 - Verify that the repository method returns data sorted by last name.
 - Use existing pagination tests (if any) as a reference to see how sorting might be tested similarly.

+__Additional Goal:__
+- Can you make the sorting based on the first name as well?
+- Can you make the sorting based on any table header and ascending/descending?

 ---